These last breaths

 chromogenic prints, frames treated with Persian Gulf seawater

-In 1954 a company that would later become British Petroleum, commissioned a young Jacques Cousteau to undertake an oceanographic survey of the Persian Gulf on his now famous ship, the Calypso.
-This was made possible in part due to Cousteau's co-development of the Aqua Lung underwater breathing apparatus.
-This device allowed divers to go underwater for longer and affect the underwater world in more direct and radical ways.
+In 1954 companies that would later become BP and Total commissioned a young Jacques Cousteau to undertake an oceanographic survey of the Persian Gulf.
 As Cousteau's career progressed, he became a vocal conservationist.
-However, the survey of 1954 was instrumental in the discovery of oil and its irreversible changes to both the region and the world.
-In 2018, Whelan travelled to a series of coordinates from Cousteau's survey.
+However, as a factor in the discovery of oil, the survey of 1954 was instrumental in irreversible changes in both the region and the world.
+Throughout 2018 and 2019, Whelan travelled to a series of coordinates from Cousteau's survey.
 With a dive team he conducted his own visual surveys of the sea bed.
-During these surveys, images were made of the air expelled by the divers, taken only seconds apart.
-Just after these breaths were captured, a water sample was taken from the same place.
-The framed work was then treated with this historically charged water, leaving only salt traces in the faded wood.
+During these dives, images were made of the air expelled from a diver's lungs, taken only seconds apart.
+After these ephemeral moments were captured on camera, a water sample was taken from the same location.
+The raw wood of the two frames was treated with this historically charged water, bleaching the wood and leaving traces of salt.